jamiefarnes/SKA-SIP-DPrepB-C-Pipeline/README.md

 Various additional features will be implemented and released in due course, including parallelisation of the image invert using dask delayed and ARL execute, parallelisation of the image deconvolution, and the source-finding and RM Synthesis codes that constitute parts of a LOFAR MSSS/MAPS pipeline.

-The aim is to provide brief and user-friendly documentation: if any details are missing, overly verbose, or unclear, then please get in contact, so that the documentation can be updated.
+The aim is to provide brief and user-friendly documentation: if any details are missing, overly verbose, or unclear, then please get in contact so that the documentation can be updated.

 ## Thanks
-This pipeline has been developed with huge thanks to the contributions from: Ben Mort, Fred Dulwich, and many more from within the SIP team.
+This pipeline has been developed with huge thanks to the contributions from: Ben Mort, Fred Dulwich, Tim Cornwell, and many more throughout the SIP team.

 ## Quick-start
 Based on: <https://github.com/dask/dask-docker>

+Note that in order to access the simulated test data for imaging, the `docker-compose.yml` file binds volumes so that they are accessible from within the Docker container.
+The `source` for each volume will need to be modified to the location of the simulated data on your machine.

-The cluster can be deployed to a local Docker installation with [`docker-compose`](https://docs.docker.com/compose/overview/).
+The cluster can then be deployed to a local Docker installation with [`docker-compose`](https://docs.docker.com/compose/overview/).

 To start the cluster: